Uber hijacks primetime

-We took over France’s biggest ad break to remind people that Uber Eats was the place to order a takeaway and showcased its non-takeaway offer.
+We are cover France’s biggest ad break to remind people that Uber Eats was the place to order a takeaway and showcased its non-takeaway offer.

 The cost-of-living crisis was challenging for Uber Eats, takeaway delivery was falling, and consumers weren’t always aware of the full range of products on offer.